xiaow6/DeepLearning.ai-Summary/2- Improving Deep Neural Networks/Readme.md

   	W = W - learning_rate * dW / sqrt(sdW)
   	b = B - learning_rate * db / sqrt(sdb)
   ```
-- RMSprop will make the cost function move slower on the vertical direction and faster on the horizontal direction in the following example:
+- RMSprop will make the cost function move slower on the vertical direction and faster on the horizontal direction in the following example: (actually in practice, w and b are both high dimensional parameter, so w1,w2,w3 can be horizontal direction and w4,w5,w6 can b vertical direction)
     ![](Images/06-_RMSprop.png)
 - Ensure that `sdW` is not zero by adding a small value `epsilon` (e.g. `epsilon = 10^-8`) to it:
    `W = W - learning_rate * dW / (sqrt(sdW) + epsilon)`